Edited by Joe Cortez, June 2018

-Ideally, after you finish making a flight booking (or during the process, depending on the airline), you should click to view the seat map and make your pick.
-If you book your flight with friends or family members on the same reservation, they will likely be assigned seats nearby automatically, but there may be better alternatives available, with multiple open seats in the same row.
-If you have a few minutes to spare, check out your aircraft's layout on Seatguru's website.
-Good, not good and poor seats are clearly labeled using color green, yellow and red squares, respectively.
+After you finish booking your flight (or during the process, depending on the airline), you should click to view the seat map and make your pick.
+If you book your flight with friends or family members on the same reservation, they will likely be assigned seats nearby automatically.